 Any previous Gallifrey One attendees can tell you that one of the coolest reasons to attend is to check out or participate in the growing cosplay scene.
 Whether you’re 9 years old or 900 years old, a long term fan or someone who just discovered the Doctor, everyone is welcome.
 Cosplay has been a staple of Gallifrey One since it began, but over the last several years the hobby has been steadily expanding from a handful of cosplayers wandering the halls to several hundred cosplayers in recent years!
 Seeing a Dalek or Cyberman stalking the hallways, or various pairings of Doctors and companions running down corridors is a common sight.

-In addition to the Cosplay Hall, there is a full Costuming Panel track throughout the convention covering beginners basics, intermediate tips, all eras of Doctor & Companion wardrobe, prop making and monster/robot creation for the more ambitious folks.
+In addition, there is a full Costuming Panel track throughout the convention covering beginners basics, intermediate tips, all eras of Doctor & Companion wardrobe, prop making and monster/robot creation for the more ambitious folks.
 These are informal, but informative and fun panels where any and all questions are welcome for your costuming projects!
 As an added bonus, whenever Gallifrey One welcomes guests from the Doctor Who Costume or Make-Up Department, we often host a smaller one-on-one Q&A with them so you can get advice from the experts.

 The centerpiece of the cosplay scene at Gallifrey One is the Saturday Night Masquerade of Mandragora where anywhere from 20-40 entrants show off some very impressive costumes and compete for prizes.
 Awards are given to various categories including beginners, advanced, presentation, workmanship, and young entrants.